Assessment & feedback transformation series

 Presented by Dr Cherie Lucas

 The emergence of generative AI presents both challenges and opportunities for reconsidering assessment design in higher education.
 Traditional assessment methods, often focused on products (artefacts), are increasingly vulnerable to AI-generated outputs, necessitating a shift towards process-driven and higher-order thinking assessments.
-This workshop explores approaches towards developing AI-resilient and AI-enhanced assessments that uphold academic integrity while providing students with meaningful learning at different stages in their program.
+This workshop explored approaches towards developing AI-resilient and AI-enhanced assessments that uphold academic integrity while providing students with meaningful learning at different stages in their program.

 When redesigning assessments, the following should be considered: